carboni123/pi-gen/README.md

-# Minimal Raspberry Pi OS Image Builder
+# Minimal Raspberry Pi 5 ARM64 OS Image Builder

-This is a customized pi-gen fork that builds a minimal, secure Raspberry Pi OS image for headless deployment.
+This is a customized pi-gen fork that builds a minimal, secure Raspberry Pi OS image optimized for Raspberry Pi 5 (ARM64) headless deployment.

 ## What It Does
 - Creates a bootable Raspberry Pi OS image with only essential components